-works exactly as the previous function but additionnally returns a pointer to the void data field and to the pointer to the deallocation function that had been provided when the library function was created.
-Notice that, in the case when g represents an expression $f_0(f_1)$ where f_0 is indeed a library function, but has been constructed with sollya_lib_libraryfunction or sollya_lib_build_function_libraryfunction and not with one of the with_data variants, this function will fail and return false without touching any of its argument.
+works exactly as the previous function but additionally returns a pointer to the void \ data field and to the pointer to the deallocation function that had been provided when the library function was created.
+Notice that, in the case when g represents an expression $f_0(f_1)$ where $f_0$ is indeed a library function, but has been constructed with sollya\lib\libraryfunction or sollya\lib\build\function\libraryfunction and not with one of the \with\data variants, this function will fail and return false without touching any of its argument.